cowprotocol/solver-vouch-register/README.md

 # Vouch Register for Solver Bonding

-The provided contract allows bonding pools - as described in this [cip](https://snapshot.org/#/cow.eth/proposal/0x267edf7a0bd3c771cfca763322f011ee106d8d5158612c11da29183260d1dba7) - to either vouch and or invalidate a vouch for solver.
+The provided contract allows bonding pools - as described in this [cip](https://snapshot.org/#/cow.eth/proposal/0x267edf7a0bd3c771cfca763322f011ee106d8d5158612c11da29183260d1dba7) - to either vouch or invalidate a vouch for a solver.
-The provided contract must be called by addresses that created the bonding pool (with the minimal funding).
-Calls from other contracts will not be officially indexed and it will not start the allowlisting process for new solvers for the COW-Protocol.
+The provided contract must be called by addresses that created the bonding pool.
+Calls from other addresses will not be officially indexed and it will not start the allowlisting process for new solvers for the COW-Protocol.
-In case of conflicting vouching votes(e.g. two pools vote for the same solver with different cow reward targets, the first vouch will be seen as the valid one).
+In case of conflicting vouching votes (e.g. two bonding pools vote for the same solver with different cow reward targets, the first vouch will be seen as the valid one).

 ## Setting up the project